 Google Analytics is a powerful tool that you can use to track how people interact with your website.
 However, Analytics will also track your internal traffic (traffic from yourself and others at your company) in its reports if you don’t exclude it.

 This would mean that your Google Analytics reports will contain both internal and external visitors to your website.
 As a result, you won’t be able to remove internal traffic from your reports and it may skew the data about your real visitors.

 You can stop Google Analytics from tracking your internal visits by setting up IP address filters in Google Analytics.

 IP address filtering is only applicable if you’re using a static IP address, or an address that doesn’t change.
 A static IP address is normally used if external devices need to know your IP address so they can whitelist yours for security purposes.

-Since most regular users do not need to whitelist their own IP, they use dynamic IP addresses instead, which changes over time.
-So, even if you exclude one IP address, your IP will change and Analytics will still track you.
+Since most regular users do not need to whitelist their own IP, they use dynamic IP addresses instead, which change over time.
+So, even if you exclude one IP address, your IP will eventually change without your knowledge, and Analytics will track you again.

 Plus, your IP address doesn’t travel with you, so if you connect to your site using another wireless network (like at a coffee shop), a static IP address filter wouldn’t work.
 Your activity would still be tracked and counted by Google Analytics.

 So, is there a simpler way of excluding your internal traffic?
 If you’re using WordPress, there definitely is!

 Not using WordPress and still want to filter your IP?
 Jump down to our Google Analytics IP filtering instructions.